-Japan Draws On Emergency Fund To Pay For Aftermath Of Typhoon
+Japan's Prime Minister Warns Of 'Prolonged' Effects Of Typhoon Hagibis' Destruction

 "There are concerns that the impact on life and economic activities will be prolonged," he said.

-Abe said the government would draw on a 500 billion yen ($4.6 billion) special reserve to pay for the storm.
+Abe said the government would draw on a 500 billion yen ($4.6 billion) special reserve to pay for costs incurred because of the storm.

-The figure of 53 killed in the typhoon was given by Abe, but officials said it did not include at least another nine presumed dead.
-Public broadcaster NHK, which has consistently cited higher figures for the dead from Hagibis, on Tuesday placed the toll at 68.
-Kyodo News, citing information gathered from local authorities, reports that at least 19 people were still missing.

 The country's infrastructure ministry said embankment collapses affecting 47 rivers in 66 locations had been confirmed as of Tuesday, but officials said they still don't have a complete picture of the damage.